seatosky-chris/ITG-AutoDoc/README.md

 If you are running this from the Task Scheduler, be sure to set the Action's "Start In" value to the location that the script is running from.
 This is required for relative path references for the forms and json matching file.

+### O365 Groups
+This script will document Email Groups in O365.
+It will add/update Microsoft 365 Groups, Distribution Lists, Mail-enabled Security groups, regular Security groups, and Shared Mailboxes.
+It requires unattended access to O365 with an SSL certificate, the same setup the User Audit script has.
+If they have a large amount of Email Groups it can take a long time to run.
+To set it up you must fill in the IT Glue API key, endpoint url, and the customers ITG organization ID.
+Additionally, the O365 unattended login details are required.
+For each email group it will create a new asset.
+It will categorize the group and it will tag all owners and members.
+The script will take care of adding all new groups as well as keeping them updated.
+It will try to add all of the data it can but if necessary, you can manually edit things like the group description, configuration details, who to add (only manual), approver for access, etc. For the sync to work, the ObjectID must be correct in the ITG asset.
+If you do not want it to add new groups, you can change `$UpdateOnly` to `$true`.

 ### Quick Delete Duplicate Groups
 This is a simple helper script for mass deleting duplicate AD groups as there were a few issues with duplicates when creating the AD Groups autodoc script.
 This is not an Autodoc script and should not be scheduled.